£0.00

 Likewise, French intellectuals investigated the sociology of the dandies (flâneurs) who strolled Parisian boulevards.

-In the essay “On Dandyism and George Brummell” (1845), Jules Amédée Barbey d’Aurevilly analyzed Beau Brummell’s personal and social career as a man-about-town who arbitrated what was fashionable and what was unfashionable in polite society.
+In the essay “On Dandyism and George Brummell” (1845), Jules Amédée Barbey d’Aurevilly analysed Beau Brummell’s personal and social career as a man-about-town who arbitrated what was fashionable and what was unfashionable in polite society.

 In the late 19th century, dandified bohemianism was characteristic of the artists who were the Symbolist movement in French poetry and literature, wherein the “Truth of Art” included the artist in the work of art.